VNDNS/vizual/tasks/generateComponent.md

 [ ] 4) Create a Component Configuration for that component type.
 ./frontend/plugins/animation/components/animation/component-configurations/<componentType>Configuration.tsx

-[ ] 5) Integrate the component configuration to Sidebar.tsx.
-For that you have to add a new entry to the sidebar options array (sidebarOptions).
+[ ] 5) Add a new entry to the sidebar options array.
+The format of the entry should be: '<name>-configuration' The name should be the same as the component type but lowercased.
+The array is located in: frontend/plugins/animation/components/arrangement/sidebarOptions.ts

-And within the div-element of class "sidebar-content" you have to add a new entry for the component configuration.
+[ ] 6) Within the div-element of class "sidebar-content" you have to add a new entry for the component configuration:
 ./frontend/plugins/animation/components/arrangement/Sidebar.tsx

-[ ] 6) Create a new component type for motion-canvas.
+[ ] 7) Create a new component type for motion-canvas.
 The name should be the same as the component type but uppercased.

 Here is a guide on the architecture of motion-canvas components: